kpreid/e-on-javascript/README.txt

    </body></html>

-If you also load Cajita, load cajita.js before e.js.
+If you also load Cajita, you must load cajita.js before e.js for the bridge to operate.

 4. Compile your program.